-COBRA is a federal law that may let you pay to stay on your employee health insurance for a limited time (usually 18 months) after your job ends.
+COBRA is a federal law that may let you pay to stay on your employee health insurance for a limited time after your job ends (usually 18 months).
+You pay the full premium yourself, plus a small administrative fee.

 This is true no matter what your employment status is.